microsoft/pxt-arcade/docs/test/skillmap/dino/dino2.md

 When Mama Dino overlaps with the babies, you should see them disappear and earn a point.

-If something doesn’t look right, check your work by clicking on the hints earlier in the level.
+If something doesn’t look right, check your work by clicking on the hints earlier in the levels.